N/A

 Different invoice factoring companies’ processes might vary in some details, but most conform to the steps below.

 These steps need to include the onboarding process, which is relatively fast.
+For a deeper understanding of how invoices are managed before factoring, you can learn more about the invoice processing steps involved.
 Most invoice factoring companies don’t require the level of checks needed for a business bank loan.

 Step 1: You provide goods and/or services as usual